 As has always been the case, absolutely no other personal electronic, computing, or calculator devices are permitted in the exam area.
 If you are unable to purchase a handheld calculator, it may be helpful to download the Chrome extension prior to the exam, so you can practice with it.

-Exercises for use with the TI-30XS calculator
+Exercises for calculator practice

 Calculate the decay constant of 99mTc from its half-life of 6.02 hr.

 What is the value of the first spherical Bessel function (sin(x)/x) at 0.25 radians?
 This is also sometimes called the sinc function.

-- Use of Hyperbolic functions:
+Use of Hyperbolic functions: